-JAKARTA — Survivors were leaving the disaster-hit region of Central Sulawesi on Thursday out of frustration with what they said was the slow provision of assistance from the Indonesian government and aid agencies in the aftermath of a magnitude 7.5 earthquake and tsunami.
+JAKARTA — Survivors were leaving the disaster-hit region of Central Sulawesi on Thursday, citing frustration with what they said was the slow provision of assistance from the Indonesian government and aid agencies in the aftermath of September 28’s magnitude 7.5 earthquake and tsunami.

-Widely reported shortages of food, water, gasoline and other necessities have led to looting of damaged shops and supermarkets in Palu, the provincial capital of 380,000 residents near the quake’s epicenter.
+Widely reported shortages of food, water, fuel and other necessities prompted looting of damaged shops and supermarkets in Palu, the provincial capital, a town of nearly 400,000 people that sits near the quake’s epicenter.

-Though a few positive signs were emerging in the shattered city — with access to water restored for some residents — relief remained slow to arrive on damaged roads and ground that had churned into mud.
+Though a few positive signs were emerging in the shattered city — such as access to water being restored for some residents — relief remained slow to arrive on damaged roads and ground that had been churned into mud.
 Residents said there isn’t enough food and water for the thousands of injured and 70,000 left homeless.

-“The last I heard, my brother was picking up my mother and father in Palu to evacuate to another district,” said Imade Boby, a Jakarta resident whose parents and relatives live in Palu.
-He said the family hoped to travel by boat or by road to an area of Parigi Moutong, north of Palu, that was less affected by the disaster.
+“The last I heard, my brother was picking up my mother and father in Palu to evacuate to another district,” said Imade Boby, a Jakarta resident whose parents and relatives live in the town.
+He said the family hoped to travel by boat or by road to Parigi Moutong, an area north of Palu less badly-hit by the disaster.

 “The communications are bad.
-It is hard to keep up to date,” Boby said, expressing relief that his family survived the disaster.
+It is hard to keep up to date,” Boby said, expressing relief that his family survived.

-Officials said Thursday that 1,424 people had died in the quake and an ensuing tsunami that reached as high as 20 feet and crashed over coastal parts of Central Sulawesi, a region almost 1,000 miles east of the Indonesian capital, Jakarta.
+Officials said Thursday that 1,424 people had died in the quake and ensuing tsunami.
+Waves that reached as high as 20 feet crashed over coastal parts of Central Sulawesi, a region almost 1,000 miles east of the Indonesian capital, Jakarta.

-Hundreds have been buried this week in mass funerals to reduce the risk of disease spreading.
-Thousands have been evacuated by sea, Sutopo Purwo Nugroho, the national disaster agency spokesman, told reporters in Jakarta.
+Hundreds of people have been buried so far this week, with mass funerals held to reduce the risk of disease spreading.
+Thousands of people have been evacuated by sea, Sutopo Purwo Nugroho, the national disaster agency spokesman, told reporters in Jakarta.

 Despite promises of relief and the Indonesian government’s acceptance of international assistance, emergency crews were still struggling to reach areas outside Palu that were cut off by debris and damaged roads.

-The challenges for aid workers are compounded by Indonesia’s geography: Its 17,000 islands stretch across a distance about as great as that from Alaska to New York and sit on an area of heavy tectonic activity known as the Ring of Fire, which sees frequent earthquakes and volcanic eruptions.
+The challenges for aid workers are compounded by Indonesia’s geography: 17,000 islands stretching across a distance roughly the same as from from Alaska to New York and sit on an area of heavy tectonic activity known as the Ring of Fire, which sees frequent earthquakes and volcanic eruptions.